 Advance voting by mail begins - 20 days prior to Election Day.
 Request an Advanced Ballot TODAY!Request Ballot

 Skip the lines and vote early!Find Where

-My parents, John and Linda, raised my four siblings and me right here in Johnson County.
-I attended public schools from kindergarten through college -- first in the Shawnee Mission School District, and then earning my bachelor’s degree in Business Communications at the University of Kansas School of Journalism.
-I moved to Denver, Colorado, for a brief stint before quickly realizing there really is “no place like home."
-I moved back to Kansas.
-In 2007 I married my best friend, J.T.
-We have two amazing kids, Ada and Evan, and two pups, Mattie and Maisie.
-My parents instilled in me that hard work and dedication are the keys to success, and I try to teach my children the same.
+My parents chose to raise my 4 siblings and me right here Johnson County because of the sense of community and educational opportunities.
+I attended public schools from kindergarten through college, first in the Shawnee Mission School District, and then earning my bachelor’s degree in Business Communications at the University of Kansas School of Journalism.
+I moved to Denver, Colorado, only briefly before realizing there really is “no place like home,” which brought me back to Kansas.
+I married my best friend, J.T., and we have two amazing kids, Ada and Evan, and two pups, Mattie and Maisie.
+My parents showed me that hard work and dedication are the keys to success, and I try to teach my children the same.
 That mindset led me to active involvement in our community and advocacy on behalf of our cherished Kansas neighborhoods.
-I’m a small business owner and a Realtor with Keller Williams.
-Through my career and in my experience as a businesswoman, I’ve honed the skills to negotiate effectively, to work with all personalities, and how to find “win-win” solutions to the most challenging of problems.
-I’m running for House District 14 to represent you, the people of Kansas, as a true public servant.
+Throughout my career as a small business owner and Realtor, I’ve honed the skills to negotiate effectively, work with a variety of personalities, and find “win-win” solutions to very challenging problems.
+I would like to bring these strengths to Topeka as your Representative.